paulilioaica/Differential-Transformer/README.md

 This repository provides a PyTorch implementation of the **Differential Transformer (Diff Transformer)**.

 The Diff Transformer enhances traditional transformer architectures by introducing **differential attention**, which helps reduce noise in attention mechanisms.
-This architecture is designed to improve long-context modeling, in-context learning, and reduce hallucination, especially in large language models.
+This architecture is designed to improve long-context modeling, in-context learning, and reduce hallucination in large language models.

 ## Differential Transformer Architecture